Scotland Tour: Scottish Highlands & Lowlands

 Day 2St.
 Kentigern Cathedral, Govan Church, Glasgow’s Hunterian Museum

-Arrive early this morning into Glasgow.
+Arrive early this morning to Glasgow.
 Scotland’s largest city was founded as a monastery in the 6th century by Saint Kentigern, or Mungo as he is known in Gaelic, a bishop of the British kingdom of Strathclyde.
 For most of its history, the city maintained a strong connection with the Catholic Church, with the Bishops of Glasgow playing key parts in the medieval history of Scotland.

 Depart Glasgow and drive south to Eaglesham, declared Scotland’s first Conservation Village in the 1960s.
 The town was designed and constructed in 1769 by Alexander Montgomerie, the 10th Earl of Eglinton, in the shape of an A, the first initial of his name.
 We will take a short walk through this historic town and its green.
 Our home for the next three nights is the Best Western Glasgow South Eglinton Arms Hotel in Eaglesham.
 Originally built as a coaching inn during the late 19th century, its Old World charm remains.
 (D)